andreasdominik/Susi/docs/src/pages/install.md

   However, this is also not local.
 * **Mozilla Deep Speech** can be installed locally and hence will preserve privacy.
 However the quality of STT is limited.
+* **Snips ASR** can be used fot STT if a trained model is available (e.g. from an assistant downloaded from the Snps console).

 Only **one** of the alternatives must be installed.
 STT and TTS services are selected by specifying the respective binary in the